zesterer/ariadne/README.md

 - Correct handling of variable-width characters such as tabs
 - A `ColorGenerator` type that generates distinct colours for visual elements.
 - A plethora of other options (tab width, label attach points, underlines, etc.)
+- Built-in ordering/overlap heuristics that come up with the best way to avoid overlapping & label crossover

 ## Planned Features

 - Improved layout planning & space usage
 - Non-ANSI terminal support
 - More accessibility options (screenreader-friendly mode, textured highlighting as an alternative to color, etc.)

+## Stability

+The API (should) follow [semver](semver.org/).
+However, this apply to the layout of final error messages.
+Minor tweaks to the internal layout heuristics can often result in the exact format of error messages changing with labels moving slightly.
+If you experience a change in layout that you believe to be a regression (either the change is incorrect, or makes your diagnostics harder to read) then please open an issue.

 ## Credit